fChristenson/My-life-as-a-programmer/README.md

 ### Comments

-> I want to know, how do you style a webpage?
-Does bootstrap fit for large projects?
-Where we can use sass skills?
-I know the pure CSS grid is not compatible. learning frontend development. love from Nepal. your content is always helpful at the right time.

-> Hi.
-I really love the content you are making!
-Would you mind if I asked you a question?
-Your videos and your linkedin page says that you are aware of many technologies.
-I want to know how do you not forget these technologies(Programming languages / Tools).
-Do you have a time for using each of them at least a month in a project?
-I mean, you listed a lot in your linkedin; angular, react vue, spring, node, go, php/laravel, kotlin, scala, swift elixir, and etc. And i can see you have a good knowledge on each of them.
-How do you do manage to practice them?

 > What are the languages that are big code base friendly/efficient?
 Is it mostly java and c# ?

-> Which of these two do big companies prefer when hiring specialized people?
-A) Truly knows a language and a framework (aiming towards mastering) B) Decent at two / three languages and frameworks Both have their own weakness and strengths, but I have zero experience with big companies, so I don't know what they prefer

 > Will there be any future with complex coding with react and the front end or is the only hope with backend or maybe programming for mobile apps?